10 Ways You Can Start Living A More Frugal Lifestyle Right Now

 That is a ton of money folks and doesn’t include those random 500 ml bottles you pick up from vending machines, gas stations and other places when you’re thirsty on the go.

-Stay away from your local coffee shop
+living a more frugal lifestyle: Stay away from your local coffee shop

 This was probably my absolute worst bad habit.
 Way back when I was in University and then later working I’d always swing by a local coffee shop to get a coffee to start my day.